Frequently Asked Questions

 Any woman working in the UK creative media industries is eligible to apply to become a member of WFTV (UK).
 Our members range from new entrants right through to top executives, and they work in a variety of professions spanning the entire industry, including writing, directing, producing, finance, accounting, media law, sound, cinematography, editing and more.
 If you are not based in the UK, you may be eligible to join another chapter of Women in Film and Television International (WIFTI).

-How can I pay my members fees?
+How can I pay my membership fees?

 What kinds of events do you organise, and how often?